The Best Motorcycle Insurance Companies in Florida (2026)

 City | Monthly cost | % from average |

-Full coverage motorcycle insurance rates can differ by $34 per month across Florida's largest cities.
+Full coverage motorcycle insurance rates can differ by $34 per month, or about $400 a year, depending on where you live in Florida.
 That's because many factors affect motorcycle insurance rates, including accident statistics, crime rates, traffic and weather.

 Florida motorcycle insurance laws